Join us on Tuesday, June 29th at 4pm for a 90 minute virtual panel discussing Guaranteed Income for Reentering Citizens! Click here to register.

 From Pilot to Policy

 Community Works is engaged in local, state, and national policy efforts to advance GI.
-As conversations about universal basic income move from pilot to policy, it is critical that we learn from recipients closest to the issues and provide opportunities and support for them to lead these initiatives.
+As conversations about guaranteed income move from pilot to policy, it is critical that we learn from recipients closest to the issues and provide opportunities and support for them to lead these initiatives.
 A key aspect of the Restorative Reentry Fund is providing leadership and advocacy opportunities for former recipients who express interest in this work.

 For press inquiries, please contact email@example.com